The History of 7 Tennyson Road, Bath, Somerset

 1914

-Harriet THURGOOD was born in 1857 in Billericay, Essex and was the second of four children born to Thomas THURGOOD, an Iron Founder, and Harriet ARCHER.
-Her maternal grandfather Richard ARCHER was a butler to John Tyssen Tyrrell, Baronet Magistrate, and two of her uncles also worked for him (her other uncle was a police constable).
+Harriet THURGOOD was born on 13th May 1857 in Billericay, Essex, the second of four children of Thomas THURGOOD and his wife, Harriet ARCHER.
+Her father worked as an iron founder, and her maternal grandfather, Richard ARCHER, was a butler to John Tyssen TYRRELL, Baronet and magistrate.
+Two of her uncles also worked for him, while another uncle was a police constable.

 1915-1917